top of page

 Solomon's Pillars

-You will first enter the Visitor Center to purchase your entry ticket.
+• You will first enter the Visitor Center to purchase your entry ticket.
 This has exhibits of the types of rock found here, namely limestone, sandstone and granite, and rocks containing deposits of copper.
 Note the exhibit with a copper snake.

 Copper was the first metal that humans learned to smelt and shape.
 This discovery was a major technological leap beyond flint tools and stoneware vessels.
-So much so, that an entire period is named after its use called the Chalcolithic (“Copper Age”).
-This was from approximately 4,500 BCE.
+So much so, that an entire period is named after its use called the Chalcolithic or Copper Age from approximately 4,500 BCE.
 Copper was used initially for jewelry, vessels and cultic objects.
-It was during this time that agriculture developed.
+It was also during this time that agriculture developed.

 While in the desert, the Children of Israel had access to copper, and they used it for making the altar in the Sanctuary and for making a copper snake.
 They may have brought chunks of copper with them from Egypt.
-More likely, they bought it on the way, possibly even from Timna.
+More likely, though, they bought it on the way, possibly even from Timna.

 Pure copper is relatively soft, but when alloyed with tin (or arsenic) it produces bronze, which is harder, more durable, and ideal for making weapons such as swords, spearheads and armor, and tools and agricultural implements.
 This began in about 3,300 BCE, which is the beginning of the Bronze Age.